 10. Complaints.
 If you have a problem with your tour please inform your tour manager or guide representative and the supplier of the services in question who will endeavour to put things right quickly.
 If your complaint cannot be resolved locally, your tour manager will ask you to make a written report which must be sent to us within 28 days of your return giving full details of your complaint.
 We will then endeavour to agree a reasonable level of compensation, if appropriate.
 In the unlikely event that agreement cannot be reached, you may wish to take advantage of the independent dispute resolution scheme offered by AITO — details available on request.

 11. Passports, Visas and Health.
 You are responsible for ensuring you have a valid passport and any required visa.
 Passport and visa requirements may change and you must check the up to date position in good time before departure.
 Except where otherwise stated, British citizens require a full British passport but no visa for the tours featured in this brochure.
-Obtaining a British passport generally takes approximately 2 to 6 weeks to obtain but you should allow as much time as possible.
+Obtaining a British passport generally takes approximately 3 to 6 weeks to obtain but you should allow as much time as possible.
 A first adult passport may require you to attend a personal interview at a passport office.
 Some countries require a passport valid for 3—6 months after travel.
-We will advise British Citizens if a visa is required and advise you on how to obtain one.
+If a visa is required, we will advise you on how to obtain one.
 Visa costs are not included in the tour package price.
-If you are not a British Citizen holding a British passport, you must check applicable passport and visa requirements.
-There are no compulsory health requirements for British citizens for any featured destination at the time this brochure was printed.
+If you are not a British Citizen holding a British passport, please tell us before making your booking so we can advise accordingly.
+There are no compulsory health requirements for British citizens for any featured destination at the time of publication of these conditions.
 It is your responsibility to ensure you are aware of all recommended vaccinations and health precautions in good time before departure.
-Details are available from your GP surgery and from the National Travel Health Network and Centre www.nathnac.org Ciceroni Tours Ltd accepts no responsibility for any delay or expense incurred through any irregularity in your documents.
+Details are available from your GP surgery and from the National Travel Health Network and Centre www.travelhealthpro.org.uk Information on health is also available on www.nhs.uk/live-well/healthy-body/before-you-travel.
+Ciceroni Tours Ltd accepts no responsibility for any delay or expense incurred through any failure to have all required travel documents.
 You must ensure all members of your party are in possession of all necessary travel and health documents before departure.
 All costs incurred in obtaining such documentation must be paid by you.
 We regret we cannot accept any liability if you are refused entry onto any transport or into any country due to failure on your part to carry all required documentation.
 If failure to have any necessary travel or other documents results in fines, surcharges, expenses or other financial penalty being imposed on or incurred by us, you will be responsible for reimbursing us accordingly.

 13. Our Liabilities to you.